Operational clarity for daily work

 How are housekeeping responsibilities delegated?

-• Delegation follows a clear hierarchy - from Housekeeping Manager to Floor Supervisors to Room Attendants.
-The Executive Housekeeper usually reports directly to the hotel management.
+• Tasks flow down a clear chain: Housekeeping Manager to Floor Supervisors to Room Attendants.
+The Executive Housekeeper usually reports straight to hotel management.

 Are there any special roles in resort hotels?